-The CSCC (and a few others) selective calendar is as follows - Blue is a CSCC event we intend to do and bold/underline means the day that we will be racing.
+The CSCC (and a few others) selective calendar is as follows - Blue was a CSCC event and bold/underline means the day that raced.

 |2018 Race & other dates and results|

 |#||Date||Venue / Event||

 |Car||Result o/a||Class result||Weather/comment||Best lap & results|

 |23 -25 Feb||NAEC Stoneleigh, Warks||Race Retro Show||n/a||The V8 Tuscan was on the CSCC stand.||n/a|

 |1||8 April||Snetterton 200||CSCC Swingers||Tuscan||4th||3rd||Damp, overcast, drizzle.
 Wet practice||Results|

 |2||5 May||Silverstone International||CSCC Swingers||Tuscan||4th||3rd||Hot, sunny and dry||Results|

 |3||19 - 20 May||Pau, France||FISC Legendary Circuits||GT6||6th and dnf||n/a||Warm/hot and dry|